 The Studio Buds are IPX4 certified against splashes and sweat.
 They're not a waterproof headset and you can't submerge them, but they're perfect for taking to the gym, especially since they feature active noise cancellation.

 They are comfortable and the control panel of the cups is elevated, which facilitates adjustment.
-In addition, they come with three different sized ear cushions for comfort and better fit.
+In addition, they come with three different sized ear cushions for comfort and a better fit.

 The sound quality is undoubtedly high for a sporty Bluetooth In Ear headset.
 It has great isolation from external noise and the bass is consistent, deep and strong, but does not overshadow the other frequencies.
 The mid tones have a good presence and the treble is well balanced.
 Unlike the older Beats, they do not emphasize the bass and the vocals come across as somewhat excellent in the mix.
 The sound profile is ideal for exercise.